1. To-Do Lists

 6. The Pomodoro Technique

-The Pomodoro Technique can save you a lot of time.
-Using it will help you work more efficiently.
+Using the Pomodoro Technique will help you work way more efficiently than you ever did before.
 You’ll work less time but you’ll be more focused on your tasks.

-Tip no.7: If you can make your life easier, do it!
-Working smart is hard work.
-Don’t think that you have to work 12 hours per day to be productive.
+You don’t have to work 12 hours a day to be productive.
 If you can focus and do the whole day’s work in 5-6 hours, good for you!
-Don’t you dare feel guilty for it.
+Don’t you dare feel guilty for it!

 So here are some tools you can use to improve your productivity.
 Not everyone is the same, so check them out and start using the ones that help YOU!

 Heads up: It needs some minutes to start working, so try it for at least 15 minutes.
-Personally, it took me a couple of times to see that it does work on me.
+Personally, it took me a couple of times to see an effect on me, but once it did…

 Write Or Die

 Some people work well under pressure, some don’t.
-If you want to see in which category you belong, check out Write Or Die.
+If you want to see which group you belong with, check out Write Or Die.

 Trello is an online tool you can use to stay organised.
-You can create projects, tasks and checklists so that you can organise your day effectively.
-If you like being organised, then this is the tool for you.
+You can create projects, tasks and checklists to plan your day, your projects, etc. If you like being organised, then this is the tool for you.

 It’s also a great tool if you work with a team.
-You can split the work and everyone will know in which stage the project is, what each person does, when to move on to the next stage, etc.
+You can split the work and everyone will know which stage the project is in, what each person does, when to move on to the next stage, etc.

 Grammarly is a great tool for extra proofreading.
 No matter how well you write, there will always be a few mistakes you’ll make – especially if you write fast.
-So having a little extra help can do no harm as long as you know how to use it. 😀
+So having a little extra help can do no harm!

 Habits Of Effective People

 Here is a great video I found on Pick Up Limes.
-Check it out!
+Check it out if you want!